REEP specializes in teaching English to adults. Here, you will find answers to common questions about our school and our classes.

 These rates are subject to change.
 The cost for students who live or work in Arlington, Virginia.
 See our Schedule and Fees page for more information.

 How do I pay for my classes?

 You can pay online with a U.S. issued credit/debit card.
+We also accept money orders.
 We do not accept personal checks or cash.

 I would like to pay in installments.
 Is that possible?

 No. We do not offer payments in installments.
 The full amount is due at the time of payment.

 What do I need to prove that I live in Arlington, Virginia?

 A driver’s license, a letter postmarked by the post office, a bill, an apartment lease, or any official document with your name and an Arlington address is acceptable.

 I took the placement exam.
 Am I guaranteed a place in class?